mirrexagon/se-mirage-technologies/NOTES.md

 Drone AI:

 Have a planning system on top of a runner that executes each command (change orientation, move to, etc.) - commands have end conditions, can be aborted if planner needs to replan based on new information (eg. about to collide, new remote command)

+---

+Warn if thrust gets too low and ship isn't responding to match, eg. when on planet and too high for atmospheric thrusters warn about things like not enough fuel to perform projected sequence